Target of ‘Tiger King’ plot giving big cats to Arkansas sanctuary

 Big Cat Rescue and Turpentine Creek, among others, successfully sought federal laws through Congress in 2022 to curtail "petting zoos" where tigers and other big cats were bred to supply cubs and private ownership of these animals as pets.

-Those cubs at petting zoos tended to become neglected or abused when they grew too big, Baskin's statement says.
-The same often happened with pets, the statement says.
+The cubs at petting zoos tended to become neglected or abused when they grew too big, Baskin's statement says.
+The same often happened with pets.
 Success at passing the law, however, resulted in the remaining big cats producing little income while their aging required more expense for their care.

 "A few decades ago, we had 200 big cats," the Big Cat Rescue statement says.
 As recently as 2011, when the group started working on the Big Cat Public Safety Act, the federal legislation, it had 119 big cats.
-Of those, 89 were over fifteen years old, according to Big Cat Rescue.
+Of those, 89 were over fifteen years old.

 Overhead costs such as utilities and maintenance total $1.5 million a year at Big Cat Rescue, its statement says.